jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 #### OpenSSL

 OpenSSL is an Opensource Library used for crytographic key generation by OpenSSH.
-In 2016, it suffered an exploit due to the quality of the library maintaining older code from non-existant systems as well as being woefully underfunded and understaffed.
+In 2016, it suffered an exploit due to the quality of the library maintaining older code from non-existent systems as well as being woefully underfunded and understaffed.
 Take note that although Google built its entire business using opensource and OpenSSL, they contributred almost nothing to its development.
 After the exploit a huge infusion of cash and adoption by the Linux Foundation of this project as a core infrastructure project has increased the quality of its security and development.

-The heartbleed OpenSSL bug even has its own website to explain the deatils of it, located at [http://heartbleed.com](http://heartbleed.com "Heartbleed.com").
+The heartbleed OpenSSL bug even has its own website to explain the details of it, located at [http://heartbleed.com](http://heartbleed.com "Heartbleed.com").

 > "The Heartbleed Bug is a serious vulnerability in the popular OpenSSL cryptographic software library.
 This weakness allows stealing the information protected, under normal conditions, by the SSL/TLS encryption used to secure the Internet.
 SSL/TLS provides communication security and privacy over the Internet for applications such as web, email, instant messaging (IM) and some virtual private networks (VPNs)[^ch9f106]."